APS Global Collaboration on COVID-19

 Psychological scientists have long known that psychological and social factors can affect our responses to viral infections and vaccinations, but that critical connection seems to have eluded many of the public health officials and others charged with leading the global response to the COVID-19 pandemic in its early days.

 Working Group on Mental Health and COVID-19

-This group will focus on the intersection of human development, COVID-19, and mental health.
-The group will examine how COVID-19 has affected mental health of children, adolescents, and younger and older adults, including those who were diagnosed with a mental illness before the pandemic started, among other topics.
+Focusing on the intersection of human development, COVID-19, and mental health.
+The group examines how COVID-19 has affected mental health of children, adolescents, and younger and older adults, including those who were diagnosed with a mental illness before the pandemic started, among other topics.

 - Leader: Allison Harvey – University of California, Berkeley, USA

 - Christopher Beam – University of Southern California, USA